SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

     sorting_analyzer.delete_extension("spike_amplitudes")

-This does *not* cascade delete, since there are some cases where you might want to delete the (large) waveforms but keep the (smaller) postprocessing outputs.
+This does *not* delete the children of the extension, since there are some cases where you might want to delete e.g. the (large) waveforms but keep the (smaller) postprocessing outputs.

 Computing extensions
 --------------------